waitinfuture/emapreduce/intl.en-US/User Guide/Job/Spark SQL job configuration.md

     spark-sql [options] [cli option]
     ```

-8. Enter the parameters in the **Content**box with parameters subsequent to Spark SQL commands.
+8. Enter the parameters in the **Content** field with parameters subsequent to Spark SQL commands.
     -   -e option

-        Directly write running SQL for -e options by inputting it into the **Parameters** box of the job, for example:
+        Directly write running SQL for -e options by inputting it into the **Content** field of the job, for example:

         ```
         -e "show databases;"